Liberal MP Russell Broadbent calls for scrapping of Stage 3 tax cuts

 Shadow treasurer Angus Taylor said the government needed to provide more certainty surrounding the future of the tax cuts.

 ‘‘Labor’s support for lower taxes has always been lukewarm at best.
-Their support for the Stage 3 three tax cuts was unenthusiastic from the get-go,’’ he said.
+Their support for the state three tax cuts was unenthusiastic from the get-go,’’ he said.

 ‘‘Australians have a right to know whether this will be another election promise on the chopping block.’’